statgen/csglib/README.md

 5. find K nearest intervals from the left of the given point;
 6. find K nearest intervals from the right of the given point;
 7. get first K intervals;
-8. get last K intervals.
+8. get last K intervals;
+9. merge overlapping interavls;
+10. construct complementary intervals (i.e. extracts all gaps between non-overlapping intervals)

 ### csg / genetics / ld /
 Module pyld for computing linkage-disequilibrium (LD) (r, r^2) from VCFs.
 No special file format is needed - just provide phased VCFs (e.g. 1000G) compressed using bgzip and indexed using tabix.
 Supported operations: